 There’s something about adding salt to sweet treats.
 Not to the point of turning them savoury but just to add an edginess to them.
 Like salted caramel.
 I’m a huuuuuuge fan of salted caramel.
 Remember that craze, yeah I never gave up on it.
 My Salted Caramel Fudge is one of the most popular recipes on Sugar Salt Magic and then there’s the decadent Baked Salted Caramel Cheesecake.

-Salted chocolate has that same edge to it and these Chunky Salted Chocolate Chip Cookies have just a subtle rebel salt streak running through them that just makes them next-level chocolate chip cookies.
+Salted chocolate has that same edge to it and these Chunky Salted Chocolate Chip Cookies have just a subtle rebel salt streak running through them that elevates them to the next-level

 In fact, I think it’s a combination of three things that make these cookies next-level.